Nikoms/phpunit-fail-lover/README.md

 `phpunit -d fail-lover=replay`

-/!\ The `--exclude-group` option of phpunit won't be executed if you use replay.
+/!\ When you use the replay mode, filter options `--exclude-group`, `--group` and `--filter` will be **erased**.
+In two words, the new filter replace all of them because we inject a new one.

-Of course, you can combine the two:
+Of course, you can combine the two of them:

 `phpunit -d fail-lover=replay -d fail-lover=log`

-This will replay only supposed tests that failed AND log new tests that failed.

 Customize
 ---------